-Embarking on a journey of self-discovery often leads one down unexpected paths.
+Embarking on a journey of self-discovery often leads one down unexpected paths for cute drawing.
 One such path, often overlooked, is the realm of what is shadow work spirituality.
 This intriguing practice, rooted in Jungian psychology, invites us to confront and integrate the darker, hidden aspects of our psyche.

 What is Shadow Work Spirituality